 Financial claims on behalf of children

-If you were living as an unmarried couple, you can make financial claims on behalf of your children under Schedule 1 of the Children Act 1989.
+If you were unmarried you can make financial claims on behalf of your children under Schedule 1 of the Children Act 1989.
 These can include:

-The settlement of property means the paying parent must provide a home for their child and the parent carer until the child is 18 or ends full time secondary education, whichever is later (although the parties can agree between them to extend the period).
-After this, the property reverts back to the paying parent’s ownership.
-These types of claims are only successful in specific circumstances therefore it is important to take expert legal advice before pursuing such claims.
+A settlement of property order means the paying parent must provide a home for their child and the parent carer until the child is 18 or ends full time secondary education, whichever is later (although the parties can agree between them to extend the period).
+After this, the property can revert back to the paying parent’s ownership.
+These types of claims are complex, therefore it is important to take expert legal advice before pursuing such claims.

 Is the law different for children of same sex couples?